kubernetes/community/contributors/design-proposals/customresources-subresources.md

 If the `/status` subresource is enabled, the following behaviors change:

-- The main resource endpoint will ignore all changes in the specified status subpath.
+- The main resource endpoint will ignore all changes in the status subpath.
 (note: it will **not** reject requests which try to change the status, following the existing semantics of other resources).

-- The `.metadata.generation` field is updated if and only if the value at the specified `SpecPath` (e.g. `.spec`)  changes.
+- The `.metadata.generation` field is updated if and only if the value at the `.spec` subpath changes.
 Additionally, if the spec does not change, `.metadata.generation` is not updated.

-- The `/status` subresource receives a full resource object, but only considers the value at the specified `StatusPath` subpath (e.g. `.status`) for the update.
+- The `/status` subresource receives a full resource object, but only considers the value at the `.status` subpath for the update.
 The value at the `.metadata` subpath is **not** considered for update as decided in https://github.com/kubernetes/kubernetes/issues/45539.

 Both the status and the spec (and everything else if there is anything) of the object share the same key in the storage layer, i.e. the value at  `.metadata.resourceVersion` is increased for any kind of change.
 There is no split of status and spec in the storage layer.

 ### Scale Behavior

-The number of CustomResources can be easily scaled up or down depending on the replicas field present in path specified by `SpecPath`.
+The number of CustomResources can be easily scaled up or down depending on the replicas field present in the `.spec` subpath.

 Only `ScaleSpec.Replicas` can be written.
 All other values are read-only and changes will be ignored. i.e. upon updating the scale subresource, two fields are modified: